You're reading the documentation for a development version. For the latest released version, please have a look at Jazzy.

 Alternate compilers

 Using a different compiler besides gcc to compile ROS 2 is easy.
-If you set the environment variables CC and CXX to executables for a working C and C++ compiler, respectively, and retrigger CMake configuration (by using --force-cmake-config or by deleting the packages you want to be affected), CMake will reconfigure and use the different compiler.
+If you set the environment variables CC and CXX to executables for a working C and C++ compiler, respectively, and retrigger CMake configuration (by using --cmake-force-configure or by deleting the packages you want to be affected), CMake will reconfigure and use the different compiler.

 Clang